thejtf/box/src/site/notes/Tiger Wiki.md

 [[Tiger Wiki\|Tiger Wiki]] is a personal knowledge base built on GitHub based on the Zettelkästen method.
 In this knowledge repo, I record everything I thought, including reading notes, knowledge summaries, note-taking ect.

-## 🐯 Why is it named tiger wiki ?
+## 🐯 Why such a named for it?
-Because my grandfather often called me "litter northeast tiger", so in memory of my grandfather who passed away long ago, I call this wiki "Tiger Wiki".
-The tiger has no friends, the tiger only needs a forest.
+Because my grandfather often called me "litter northeast tiger", so in memory of my grandfather who passed away long ago, I call this wiki `Tiger Wiki`.
+As we know, The tiger has no friends in forest, the tiger only needs a forest.
 Each of my ideas is a seed.
 Here is the forest composed of my ideas.
 So I named it `Jopus Forest`.

 ## 💡 Why build a personal knowledge base?